fastify/fastify/docs/Server-Methods.md

 <a name="register"></a>
 #### register
-Fastify allows the user to extend its functionalities with plugins.
+Fastify allows the user to extend its functionality with plugins.
 A plugin can be a set of routes, a server decorator or whatever, check [here](https://github.com/fastify/fastify/blob/master/docs/Plugins.md).

 <a name="use"></a>